Mattel Has The Means To Reinvent Itself (NASDAQ:MAT)

 Looking at their numbers

 It is no news that Mattel has been in trouble for a long period now.
 The company reached peak revenues in 2013 and since then, their sales have dropped every year.
-Sales have been hit by changing consumer trends, the affordability of new technologies, the bankruptcy of Toys r' Us, and the recall of Fisher-Price's Rock' n Play products.
+Sales have been hit by changing consumer trends, the affordability of new technologies, the bankruptcy of Toys "R" Us, and the recall of Fisher-Price's Rock 'n Play products.

 The market has become much more competitive.
-Not only does Mattel competes for market share with Hasbro, but they compete in general with every company trying to grab a kid's attention.
+Not only does Mattel compete for market share with Hasbro, but they compete in general with every company trying to grab a kid's attention.
 The increasing affordability of tablets and phones had a huge impact.
 How many times can we see a kid playing with an iPad or their parents' phone?
-There is also increased competition from companies like Nintendo with the 3DS, 2DS, and Switch systems.
+There is also increased competition from companies like Nintendo (OTCPK:NTDOY) with the 3DS, 2DS, and Switch systems.
 These consoles are also becoming more accessible and there is more of a "wow factor" at play with video games.

 With that said, Mattel owns three very recognizable brands in Barbie, Hot Wheels, and Fisher-Price.
 That is a huge advantage when it comes to improving brand equity through better marketing and innovation.
 Mattel doesn't need to create new brands, they need to revitalize them by becoming more relevant in the always-changing consumer behavior.
 There are some positive trends that signal the power of Mattel's brands and their ability to position their brands in the marketplace: